TraceCoder: Towards Traceable ICD Coding via Multi-Source Knowledge Integration: Experiment

 Our experiment was conducted on two publicly available benchmarks MIMIC-III \cite{johnson2016mimic} and MIMIC-IV~\cite{johnson2023mimic} which we accessed through PhysioNet\footnote{\url{https://physionet.org/content/mimiciii/1.4/}} after completing the ethical training program.
 In this study, we utilize the discharge summaries from the \textit{NOTEEVENTS} table as input text, with the corresponding ICD-9 codes from the \textit{DIAGNOSES-ICD} and \textit{PROCEDURE-ICD} tables serving as the prediction labels.
 Moreover, for MIMIC-III, we follow Mullenbach et al.\cite{mullenbach-etal-2018-explainable} to form two settings: 1) MIMIC-III-FULL (full codes), 2) MIMIC-III-50 (top 50 frequent codes).
-For MIMIC-IV, we implement both ICD9 and ICD10 at the same time, the detailed statistics are summarized in Table~\ref{tab:merged}.
+For MIMIC-IV, we implement both ICD9 and ICD10 at the same time.